5 Holly Jolly Christmas Artifacts

 The Baker family created personalized photo cards from the 1940s-1980s, documenting their life in Edmond.
 Larnard and Margene married in 1940, and their son David was born in 1947.
 Larnard retired from the railroad and entered real estate, while Margene worked for the phone company.
 Larnard was an avid photographer, but the whole family helped in creating the yearly card.
 Fashion trends are evident, but so are current events: the 1957 Sputnik satellite launch, the 1960 presidential election, David’s return from the Vietnam War in the 1970s.
 The entire collection is a time capsule, but here are our favorites selected by the museum staff.

 To repeat the Baker’s sentiments, “We wish you a happy holiday!”
-If you live in Edmond and have holiday artifact that tells a specific story about our history, the staff at the Edmond Historical Society & Museum would be interested in learning more.
+If you live in Edmond and have holiday artifact that tells a specific story about our history, the staff at the Edmond History Museum & Museum would be interested in learning more.
 Merry Christmas!